 |Special access||Use this to give individual student other restriction in term of Start Date, End Date, Due Date, Timing and Attempts.|

-It is possible make exceptions for students that -for example- are entitled to extra time.
-You can set this in de the Restrictions-tab.
+It is possible to make exceptions for students that, for example, are entitled to extra time.
+You can do this using Quiz Accommodations or set this in the Restrictions-tab, as explained below.

 First make sure to set following settings for regular users: